tamouse/recipes-gatsby-from-scratch/README.md

 - we don't need the category anymore
 - the `external_url` variable would probably be better called `source`

 It would probably make sense to write a simple filter to rewrite the frontmatter on posts.
+(See `./scripts/fix_date.rb` - it fixes more than the date.)

 ### Body